 Whatever the weather, there are lots of things to see and do this month at Kedleston Hall.

 Kedleston Noir - Immersive theatre experience inside Kedleston

 Something a bit different and not to miss, this February we are pleased to present an immersive evening dining experience inside the hall.
 On 14 and 15 February 2019 join us for an evening of fine dining and entertainment.
 Tickets are available via Derby Live .

-Come along and build your own wooden bird box to create new homes for the wild birds in your garden.
-You can make a bird feeder too!
-Hanging a birdfeeder outside your window is a great way to see all the different types of birds that call your garden home over winter.
-Not to mention it keeps our feathered friends well fed over the harsh wintery months.
+This school holiday, come along and build your own wooden bird box to create new homes for the wild birds in your garden.
 Spring might feel like a long way off but it’ll soon be nesting season and the wild birds will be looking for spring nest locations.
-There's no need to book but it is first come first served so come ealry to avaoid disapointment!
+There's no need to book but it is first come first served so come early to avoid disappointment!

 Looking to learn more about our native birds or even just enjoy a relaxed walk in the Kedleston grounds?
 Join Nick, one of our very knowledgeable volunteers as he guides you to some of Kedleston's best bird watching perches.
 He'll tell you all about the birdlife here in the park and around the lake and show what an amazing habitat Kedleston provides for them.
 There are guided walks available in February and March, advance booking essential.

 The red kites successfully bred in the parkland in 2018, and the adults have been spotted flying throughout the winter months, by visitors and volunteers.
 If you're planning a walk this month, do keep a look out for them.